Yadukrishnan1/Yadukrishnan1/README.md

 ## Hi there 👋

-- 🔭 I’m a PhD Candidate in Physics with a minor in Computational Sciences at the University of Tennessee Knoxville.
-My doctoral research is on "Understanding the Atomic Dynamics in Liquid State Systems" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.
+- 🔭 I’m a Data Scientist practicing ML applications, predictive analytics, and causal inference to solve open-ended busines problems.
+I completed my PhD in Physics with a minor in Computational Sciences from the University of Tennessee Knoxville.
+My doctoral research was on "Understanding the Atomic Dynamics in Liquid State Systems" carried out jointly at the Oak Ridge National Laboratory and the University of Tennessee Knoxville.
+Checkout my website here (https://yadukrishnan1.github.io/).

-- 🌱 I’m currently transitioning to a Data Scientist role with an emphasis on ML applications and predictive analytics, and causal inference.

 - ⚡ Hobbies: I love travelling and exploring the national parks in the US.
 I also love playing and watching soccer, and reading non-fiction books on philosophy, economics, and history.
-Currently reading 'When Breath Becomes Air' by Paul Kalanithi.
+Currently reading 'Scale: The Universal Laws of Growth, Innovation, Sustainability, and the Pace of Life in Organisms, Cities, Economies, and Companies' by Geoffrey B. West.

 - 📫 Let's connect!
 You may reach me through LinkedIn (https://www.linkedin.com/in/yadu-sarathchandran/), using my email: yadusarathchandran@gmail.com or through Twitter (https://twitter.com/Yadukrishnan)